egel/egel.github.io/_posts/2019-03-24-the-lesson-of-verifying-git-commits.md

     ```bash
     brew install pinentry-mac

-    # where pinentry-mac is stored
+    # check where pinentry-mac is stored
     which pinentry-mac
+    /usr/local/bin/pinentry-mac
     ```

     Then add the following configuration to your gpg-agent.